tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 [WRONG] Partially Compensated Respiratory Aciosis

 # ~Question 20
 A 54 year old male with a history of chronic obstructive pulmonary disease and was rushed to the emergency department with increasing shortness of breath, fever, and a productive cough with yellow-green sputum.
 ABG results are: pH= 7.3, PaCO2= 68 mmHg, HCO3= 28 mmol/L, and PaO2= 60 mm Hg.
-Which best reflects this patient's acid base disturbance? ---> [I normally wouldn't include the back story-- we are assessing their ability to interpret ABGs-- so almost everything is not necessary for this question to assess learner knowledge]
+Which best reflects this patient's acid base disturbance?

 [RIGHT] Partially compensated respiratory acidosis with hypoxemia [WRONG] Uncompensated Respiratory acidosis with hypoxemia